 - Figure out how much it will cost and what will fit your budget.

-Keller says, “We can bring in a soil tester to see what the existing ground is like, and also look for drainage patterns and low-lying areas to see what would need to be built up.
+Keller says, “We bring in a soil tester to see what the existing ground is like, and also look for drainage patterns and low-lying areas to see what needs to be built up.
 We then compile several mixtures of soil and footing and let the client see the different mixtures and feel the texture.”
 He adds, “The client is heavily involved in the process, as they know their horses better than anyone else.”

 Hiring an expert can improve the likelihood that an arena is built right.
 However, it will come at a cost.
 “We do charge for consulting.
 That way, we are not out time and expenses if the client is only window shopping,” says Keller.

-If you want to do it yourself, you’ll need to independently test the soil, perform research, and make the decisions on what you need regarding layers, materials, and drainage.
+If you want to do it yourself, you’ll need to test the soil, perform research, and make the decisions on what you need regarding layers, materials, and drainage.

 Materials and installation

-How to Finance your outdoor riding arena
+How to finance your outdoor riding arena